Dhirajsingh9868/Wafer-Fault-Detection/README.md

-# Building a Machine Learning classification methodology to predict the quality of wafer sensors based on the given training data.
+# A Machine Learning classification Model to predict the quality of wafer sensors based on the given training data.

 # Data Description
 The data is in multiple sets of files in batches at a given location.
 Data contais Wafer names and 590 columns of different sensor values for each wafer.
 The last column will have the "Good/Bad" value for each wafer.